 As part of the Nantucket Aquarium and Science Center, MMA will also transform a building on its Vestal Street Campus into a Natural Sciences Research Center.
 The Research Center will house laboratory facilities and a classroom lab and serve as the storage center for our biological collections.

 Nantucket deserves a top-notch science center to support exploration and enjoyment of Nantucket’s unique land, waters and skies; to educate and train our children and the next generation of scientists; and to inspire a love and understanding of science based on Nantucket’s natural beauty.

 The Nantucket Aquarium and Science Center will be an accessible destination point for visitors and residents.
 The Aquarium and Science Center will complete the cultural landscape of downtown Nantucket when it joins the Whaling Museum, the Atheneum, the Dreamland Theatre, and the Joyce and Seward Johnson Art Gallery—all within a short walk from Main Street.

 Today, 12,000 people visit the MMA Aquarium, Observatory, Natural Science Museum or attend campus events.
-This number is projected to triple to 36,000 per year upon the completion of the Nantucket Aquarium and Science Center in 2015.
+This number is projected to triple to 36,000 per year upon the completion of the Nantucket Aquarium and Science Center.